ganelson/inform/resources/Documentation/Writing with Inform.md

 >
 > because 2147483647 is the highest value a `number` can have.

 Finally, real number can also store two interesting not-really-number sorts of value.
-First, we have

-- plus infinity
-- minus infinity

-which are used to keep track of what happens when we divide by really small quantities.
+First, we have `plus infinity` and `minus infinity`, which are used to keep track of what happens when we divide by really small quantities.
 It's mathematically impossible to divide by 0, but this can be hard to avoid when we're using real numbers, because they're only approximately stored – so it's not always possible to say whether they're exactly 0 or not.
 So in real number arithmetic,

 	showme 1.0 divided by 0.0;